 The best thing about passive interaction is the cautious puppy gets more time to observe and acclimate without being swarmed or overwhelmed.
 He has the choice to say 'hello' or not, and leave when he's done.
 Appropriate social distance is the length of his 6 foot leash (or a 4 foot leash, plus your extended arm.)
 If he decides to venture to the end of his leash to go see someone six feet away, it preserves your safe social distance - and he's able to retreat back to his own comfort zone if and when he needs to without being followed.
 Is yours an excitable puppy?
 Simply shorten that distance to keep him from jumping all over the person and allow him more time to acclimate and his emotions to settle down.
 You can take this time to explain how you would like them to greet your pup so he will be more successful when you do let him say 'hello' to that person in the park.
 Keep meetings short, at a polite distance, and move on.

 Out for a walk - start by not going anywhere.

 Once the vet says it's safe to go to the park, drive there and just get out and sit on a park bench and let him take it all in, from your lap if that's where he feels safest.
-If he seems curious, set him down and just let him explore as much as he wants, or not.
+If he seems curious, set him down, keep your leash slack, and just let him explore as much as he wants, or not.
 If he needs to sit between your feet, fine.

 Remember, he can't explore or play if he doesn't feel safe.
 Praise him for bravery.
 If he wants to follow the scents, cool.
 If he wants to pick up a stick and drag it around and chase leaves, even better.
 These are signs that he feels safe enough to have a good time.
 This is your goal!
 Tomorrow, go find a new park.
 Stick to quiet places at first and gradually work up to places where there are people and traffic.